gldog/anonymize_jira_users/README.md

 command:

 - Parse and check the command line parameters.
-- Read the user-names from the infile.
+- Read the user-names from the user-list-file.
 - For each user: Get user-data from the [Jira user REST-API](https://docs.atlassian.com/software/jira/docs/api/REST/8.13.2/#api/2/user-getUser) .
 This is a check if a user exists.